2016 Car Hacking Tools

 Behind the scenes on most any large entertainment production today - from an arena spectacle to a theme park dark ride, from a concert tour to a Broadway stage - you will find Ethernet switches, cat 5 cables, and IP addresses all playing a critical role carrying a variety of control protocols that make these sophisticated shows possible.
 In this talk, John Huntington, author of Show Networks and Control Systems, will give an overview of the ways that networks are used on shows, and why and how we use equipment from traditional IT applications.
 In addition, applications from real shows will be featured, including a detailed exploration of the sophisticated control network for the Gravesend Inn haunted attraction.

 Friday 1300 Friedman

 The Silk Road to Life without Parole - A Deeper Look at the Trial of Ross Ulbricht

-Join Joshua Horowitz, one of Ross Ulbricht's defense attorneys, tech journalists Andy Greenberg and Patrick Howell O'Neill, and filmmaker Alex Winter for an in-depth discussion of the Silk Road case.
+Join Joshua Horowitz, one of Ross Ulbricht's defense attorneys, tech journalist Andy Greenberg, and filmmaker Alex Winter for an in-depth discussion of the Silk Road case.
 All panelists attended Ulbricht's trial.
-Greenberg and O'Neill have written extensively about the now legendary black market's rise and fall and Alex Winter directed the documentary Deep Web, with exclusive access to the Ulbricht family and defense team.
+Greenberg has written extensively about the now legendary black market's rise and fall and Alex Winter directed the documentary Deep Web, with exclusive access to the Ulbricht family and defense team.
 In this panel discussion, they'll examine the less-discussed aspects of Ulbricht's case, including the role of two corrupt federal agents in the Silk Road investigation, the indictment of Ulbricht's alleged mentor and consigliere Variety Jones, and Ulbricht's controversial life sentence without parole.